openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Such operations will only proceed when both peers are online and healthy.

 The experience of managing a 2-node control plane should be largely indistinguishable from that of a 3-node one.
+The primary exception is (re)booting one of the peers while the other is offline, and expected to remain so.

+As in a 3-node control-plane cluster, starting only one node is not expected to result in a functioning cluster.
+Should the admin wish for the control-plane to start, the admin will need to execute a supplied confirmation command on the active cluster node.
+This command will grant quorum to the RHEL-HA components, authorizing it to fence it's peer and start etcd in as a cluster-of-one read/write mode.
+Confirmation can be given at any point and optionally make use of SSH to facilitate initiation by an external script.

 ### API Extensions